 A non-executive director at Recovery Focus, Dr Holland is also a visiting senior fellow at London School of Economics where he teaches a course on quality management in healthcare.
 He was a fellow at the NHS Institute for Innovation and Improvement.
 He has also worked as an improvement advisor to the improvement programmes delivered in NHS South West and NHS South.

 Dr Holland was first appointed as a consultant psychiatrist in rehabilitation at the Trust in 2003, having completed his specialist registrar training within the Trust.

 Altaf Kara joined South London and Maudsley NHS Foundation Trust in June 2016 and was appointed to the Trust’s board in November 2017.

 Prior to joining the Trust, he was a partner in corporate finance at Deloitte where he specialised in hospital turnarounds, operational impact and health economy restructuring within the NHS.

 With over 20 years’ experience in professional services covering a range of issues in the public and private sector, including retail, consumer products, media and entertainment and healthcare, Altaf brings a depth of commercial and strategic experience and skills to the Trust both in the UK and overseas.

-Apart from responsibility for commercial and strategic activities, he has Board responsibility for estates, communications and external partnerships.
+Apart from responsibility for commercial and strategic activities, he has board responsibility for estates, communications and external partnerships.

-Acting Director of Nursing
+Director of Corporate Affairs